-Forty Thieves solitaire is one of the hardest variations of Patience card solitaire.
-Play this free online version if you want a real challenge!
+Forty Thieves solitaire is a difficult variation of Patience card solitaire.
+Play this free online version for a real challenge!

 If you like this game, you might enjoy the other Free Online Solitaire Games on this site.

 HOW TO PLAY.
 After the game loads, click the START GAME button to begin.
 This opens the Instructions page.
 Click the START button at the bottom of that page to deal the cards and start playing.

 Forty Thieves is played with two decks of cards (104 cards).

 Eight foundation piles are located in the upper right corner.
 Eight piles because there are two decks, thus two each of Hearts, Clubs, Diamonds, and Spades.

 To win at Forty Thieves solitaire, you must stack all the cards on these foundation piles.
 If you fail to do this, the game ends once you have gone through all the cards in the stock pile.

 The stock pile is the face-down pile of cards in the upper left corner.
 This is your draw pile.
 When there are no plays in the tableau piles (see below), draw a card from the stock pile.
 You can only go through the stock pile once.